StateSmith/StateSmith/docs/advanced/csx/index.md

-# Using StateSmith in CSX and apps
+# Advanced: Running StateSmith via CSX and apps

 You can use the StateSmith library from within any dotnet program, including dotnet CSX files.